brianscan14/XYfitness/README.md

 ### Media

-All images on this site were sourced from [Pexels](https://www.pexels.com/photo/burger-and-vegetables-placed-on-brown-wood-surface-1565982/)
+All images on this site were sourced from [Pexels](https://www.pexels.com/photo/burger-and-vegetables-placed-on-brown-wood-surface-1565982/) and [Pixaby](https://pixabay.com/)

 ### Code